A Puppy Learns With Our Input

 Covering All Your Bases

-Just because your puppy has good bathroom habits at your house (because you trained him to) doesn’t mean he’ll have the same habits at your parents’ or friend’s house.
+Just because your puppy has good bathroom habits at your house (because you taught him) doesn’t mean he’ll have the same habits at your family or friend’s house.
 Teach your pup house training in all locations.

 It is also important to remember that if you are going to be taking your dog out into public situations and expect him to listen to you, you have to train in these areas.
 Visit places such as the local shops, the vet, the groomer, and the car.
 Even the changing dynamic in the home when there are guests or repair people can effect your puppy’s behavior.